safra36/ip-auth/README.md

 ## With Binaries

-Using server binary you don't need any arguments just the regular config.json file should be enough
+Using server binary you don't need any arguments just the regular config.json file should be enough, you can access binaries [here](https://github.com/safra36/ip-auth/releases)

 ```
 {